mucommander/mucommander/readme.txt

  - Free/total volume space now automatically refreshes (every 60 seconds)
  - Toolbar and command bar now contextually show whether the action can be triggered or not
  - KB/MB/GB/TB are now calculated accurately by multiples of 1024 instead of 1000
+ - Environment variables are now retained when using 'Run command'
  - In-table file renaming now used everywhere instead of 'Rename' dialog
  - In-table file renaming must now to be validated by ENTER for safety reasons
  - 'Quit' action with confirmation dialog added for platforms other than OS X (Ctrl+Q by default)
  - Right-click menu reworked with 'Copy name(s)' / 'Copy path(s)' actions
  - Improved Windows launcher
  - Splash screen shows loading progress
+ - Currently selected file is displayed in a different color (configurable) when focus is out of the file table or application
  - Left/Right keyboard shortcuts added for 'Go to parent' and 'Open' (customizable)
  - Window number displayed in title if more than one window is opened
  - Marking/unmarking stops when mark key is kept pressed and last file is reached